ACoAs – Fear of Commitment (Part 2)

 Unrecovered, all wounded ACoA fear being vulnerable, because it means :

-• our WIC will be exposed without protection from a Loving, capable Inner Parent
+• our WIC will be exposed without protection because we don’t have a Loving, capable Inner Parent

-• we don’t have access to our human rights, not allowed to exercise boundaries, so are easy prey
+• w’re not allowed access to our human rights & Bs, so are easy prey

-BOTTOM LINE: Rigid boundaries are walls built around us as a substitute for real ones.
-(See Healthy Bs.)
-They’re meant to keep us from getting hurt again, & to get our needs met, by insisting everything be OUR way
+BOTTOM LINE: Rigid boundaries are walls built around us as a substitute for real ones. (see Healthy Bs.)
+They’re meant to keep us from getting hurt again, & trying get our needs met, by insisting everything be OUR way

 UNFORTUNATELY they don’t work to our benefit.
 We just end up starving !